-- Had a well child exam within the last 12 months - Need medical services that can be provided only by a registered nurse (RN), licensed practical nurse (LPN) or advanced nurse practitioner (ANP) - Have been recently discharged from a hospital or nursing home, or who have a serious health condition that would qualify the child for care in a hospital or nursing home
+- had a well child exam within the last 12 months; - need medical services that can be provided only by a RN, LPN or ANP; or - have been recently discharged from a hospital or nursing home, or who have a physical health condition that Medicaid would determine is eligible for admission to a hospital or nursing home.

 Private duty nursing must be provided by an agency enrolled as an Alaska Medicaid provider.
-All private duty nursing services require a service authorization.
+All private duty nursing services require a service authorization